 No parent wants to receive that dreaded phone call from their beloved child telling them that they have been arrested and need their help getting out of jail.
 However, if you do get the call, it is important that you are prepared to put your emotions aside and act quickly to take the steps necessary to protect your child’s rights and give them the best chance at getting out of the situation without a criminal record that could jeopardize their future.
-One of the most important things you can to help your child is to get them into contact with an experienced Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long as soon after their arrest as possible.
+One of the most important things you can to help your child is to get them into contact with an experienced Philadelphia criminal defense attorney like those at The Liberty Law Team as soon after their arrest as possible.
 However, many parents are unsure if the law allows them to pay for their child’s attorney.
 Below, our knowledgeable attorneys explain whether a parent can pay for their child’s Philadelphia criminal defense lawyer and how we can help get the charges against your child downgraded or dismissed.

 Is a Parent Allowed to Pay for Their Child’s Criminal Defense Lawyer in Philadelphia?